limpyd/redis-limpyd-jobs/README.md

 When the callback (or the `execute` method) is finished, without having raised any exception, the job is considered successful, and the `job_success` method is called, with the job and the queue in which it was found, and the return value of the callback method.

+Note that this method is not called, and so the job not considered a "success" if, when the execution is done, the status of the job is either `STATUS.CANCELED` or `STATUS.DELAYED`.
+In these cases, the methods `job_skipped` and `job_delayed` are called respectively.

 This method remove the `queued` flag of the job,  updates its `end` and `status` fields, moves the job into the `success` list of the queue, then log the message returned by `job_success_message` and finally call, if defined, the `on_success` method of the job.

 ##### `job_success_message`